 Thank you for your interest in the University of Wisconsin Law School.
-The Transfer and Visiting application is now available here, and is due on or before July 1, 2014.
-For more information, contact the Admissions Office at 608-262-5914 or email@example.com.
+The Transfer and Visiting application will be available in late January or early February 2015.
+For more information, contact the Admissions Office at 608-262-5914 or firstname.lastname@example.org.
 To view a list of items necessary to complete the Transfer or Visiting application, please view this checklist.

 To apply as a transfer student, you must have attended an ABA-approved school and must be academically eligible to continue as a regular full-time student in the school you last attended.
 Generally, you will have needed to complete the equivalent of the first-year curriculum, and no more than 45 credits, to receive a degree from the University of Wisconsin Law School.